 Al Barnes, a life insurance specialist based in Alabama, says applicants age 55 and under with a 30-year time horizon have the best chance of maximizing an SPL.
 "Someone who is 75, who's looking at maybe a 12-year time horizon, they'll probably want guaranteed universal life to get the biggest bang for their buck," he says.

-But because of the complexities of estate planning with life insurance products, when it comes to parting with a sizable chunk of cash, he recommends finding a crack financial planner first.
+But because of the complexities of estate planning with life insurance products, especially one that involves parting with a hefty chunk of cash, he recommends finding a crack financial planner first.